scpei/SEA/README.md

-# The code is coming soon.
+# Code is coming soon.